Inclement weather and school cancellation

 Before/After School Events

 Generally, if school is canceled, all events and practices are canceled.
 The rare occasion where this may change would involve extra-curricular tournament play at the middle or high school level if weather conditions improve throughout the day.
 Those situations will be communicated directly should they arise and will be dealt with on a case-by-case basis.

 Also, if your child is driving, it is a great idea to equip them with an emergency kit just in case.
 IDOT suggests always carrying jumper cables, flares or reflectors, windshield washer fluid, an ice scraper, traction material, blankets, non-perishable food, and a first aid kit.

 Please know that parents are the final authority in determining whether or not it’s safe for their child to attend school during inclement weather.
 The Dakota School District covers over 100 square miles and road conditions can vary within different parts of the district.
 If parents determine to keep their child home, please contact the building office.
 The absence will be marked as “excused.”

 We will always try to have a call that goes out by 6:00 am for snow days.
-The automated system takes about 20 minutes to complete all calls depending on the number of school closing at the same time.
+The automated system takes about 20 minutes to complete all calls depending on the number of school closings at the same time.
 We will put information out on our Facebook and website immediately for instant notification.
 We will also notify local media.